 The Treasures (ratana) of the Buddha, Dhamma, and Sangha are not excelled by any other sort of treasure, for these treasures have the nature of Enlightenment and are beyond the realm of arising and passing away.
-So that we appreciate well the value of these Three Treasures, this translation of the passages recollecting their virtues should be recited every day.
+So that we appreciate well the value of these Three this Treasures, translation of the passages recollecting their virtues should be recited every day.

-1. Recollection of the Virtues of the Buddha
+I. Recollection of the Virtues of the Buddha

-"Indeed the Exalted One is thus: The accomplished destroyer of defilements, a Buddha perfected by himself, complete in clear knowledge and compassionate conduct, supremely good in presence and in destiny, the Knower of the worlds, incomparable Master of men to be tamed, the Teacher of celestials and men, the Awakened and Awakener, and the Lord by skill-in-means apportioning Dhamma."
+"Indeed the Exalted One is thus: accomplished destroyer of defilements, Buddha perfected by himself, complete in clear compassionate knowledge and conduct, supremely good in presence and in destiny, the Knower of the worlds, incomparable Master of men to be tamed, the Teacher of celestials and men, the Awakened and Awakener, and the Lord by skill-in-means apportioning Dhamma."